How Apple could become a $1 trillion company

 To hit $1 trillion, Apple is probably going to have to excel at every single one of these.
 The notion of adding $200 billion to its market cap isn’t outlandish, but it’s going to be a huge undertaking to do so.
 Apple’s stock jump earlier this week may have just been a setup for the next quarter — which could end up performing exactly as expected and halting that rise.
 It has to either continue to add valuable businesses to its portfolio or force a rethinking of what Apple is as a company and the multiples it gets based on its earnings.

 At the end of the day, Apple is still ways off from $1 trillion.
+And companies across the board could take a nosedive for any number of reasons.
 But it wasn’t really that long ago when we were asking ourselves whether Apple would become the most valuable company in the world.
 Its iPhone business stalled and the company entered a holding pattern in the past year or so, but then signaled that it might have a huge next quarter with the next iPhone on the horizon.
 Basically, there is so much pent up demand from all the leaks and the possible radical redesign of the phone — especially as it morphs into the hub of a user’s Internet experience — that it could help Apple continue its march forward.

 Apple became the largest company in the world, and now it’s time to start asking the next question: is Apple really going to become a $1 trillion company?
 All eyes are on the next quarter.